rasadler96/aws_scenario_2/README.md

 ### Changes to ecs_run.py

 1. Change instance and cluster provision from manual using Boto3 to IAC using CloudFront or Terraform.
 2. Allow multiple samples to be run by changing from sequential task running to a containerised pipeline using NextFlow or Cromwell.
-(Due to this change, the movement of the task registration is not being moved to ecs_setup)
+Task definition registration will then be moved to ecs_setup.py.